jayway/team-web-course/jquery-course/README.md

 * Detailed instructions are in the source files.

 * When you come to the last part, *Ajax*, make sure that the `tests.html` file is served by a server and *not from the filesystem*.
+If you serve the files from the filesystem you will get crappy error messages, such as `Script Error...`